ctsuu/Vehicle-Tracking/README.md

 Compare to the Single Shot MultiBox Detector(SSD) method and You only look once (YOLO) method, both of them are claimed fast method at 20+ fps, they are working on 512x512 or 448x448 input images, my method is working on 1280x720 input images.
 If implement on GPU, it could be much faster.

-My bounding box size is based on Udacity lesson method: finding the maxium area of the heatmap.
+Cell 20, my bounding box size is based on Udacity lesson method: finding the maxium area of the heatmap.
 More overlapped window, tighter the box fit.
 Less overlapped window, yield loss fit box.
 ```
 # Iterate through all detected cars
     for car_number in range(1, labels[1]+1):